ksalzke/fuzzy-search-library/README.md

 The search algorithm works similarly (but not necessarily identically) to OmniFocus's built-in 'smart search' so exact search terms are not required i.e. searching for 'tp' will return the result 'Test Project'.
 (However, if desired, a custom function can be passed to the custom `searchForm` function to use a different method.)

+Examples of the types of forms that can be used can be seen in my other plug-ins, such as my [Move To Action Group plug-in](https://github.com/ksalzke/move-to-action-group-omnifocus-plugin)

 _Credits:_

 The original idea for this plug-in came from Omni's Slack community, with the first iteration of code for the form dialogue written by Sal Soghoian.